Jash-2000/TinyML_HarvardX/README.md

 ![ML Pipeline](https://courses.edx.org/assets/courseware/v1/37dbe63b3b910ce9ed00658490821ebd/asset-v1:HarvardX+TinyML2+3T2020+type@asset+block/3-2-5-1.png)

 Course Resources of the 3 course specialization by Harvard University on TinyML: its applications and deployment.
+The Three Courses are : [Fundamentals of TinyML](https://courses.edx.org/dashboard/programs/f7868191-7d7f-4292-b117-64549f1f483a/), [Applications of TinyML](https://courses.edx.org/dashboard/programs/f7868191-7d7f-4292-b117-64549f1f483a/), [Deploying TinyML](https://courses.edx.org/dashboard/programs/f7868191-7d7f-4292-b117-64549f1f483a/), led by **[Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home)**

 The scripts majorly focus on Acoustic, Motion and Image based sensors, with a focus on Firmware as well as Neural network based aspects.

-Experimented with Pruning and Quantization with Tensorflow Lite.
+I have also experimented a lot with Pruning and Quantization with Tensorflow Lite.

 ---